Howie Long

-Howard Matthew Moses Long (born January 6, 1960) is a former American professional football defensive end who played in the National Football League (NFL) for 13 seasons with the Raiders franchise.
+Howard Matthew Moses Long (born January 6, 1960) is an American former professional football defensive end who played in the National Football League (NFL) for 13 seasons with the Raiders franchise.
 He played college football for the Villanova Wildcats and was selected by the Raiders in the second round of the 1981 NFL draft, spending his first season with the team in Oakland and the remainder of his career in Los Angeles.
 Long received eight Pro Bowl and three first-team All-Pro selections while helping the team win Super Bowl XVIII.
 He was inducted into the Pro Football Hall of Fame in 2000.

 After retiring, Long pursued a career in acting and broadcasting and serves as a studio analyst for Fox Sports' NFL coverage.

 Early life

 Born in Somerville, Massachusetts, Long was raised in Charlestown, Boston, primarily by his uncles and maternal grandmother.

-He attended Milford High School in Milford, Worcester County, Massachusetts, and is a member of the Milford Hall of Fame.
-Long was an all-around athlete, playing football (lettered three years and was named to the Scholastic Coach All-America team as a senior, although he had never played football until age 15), basketball (lettered three years as a forward), and track (lettered three years, competing in the shot put, discus, and javelin).
-Long also set state records in the shot put and discus.
+He attended Milford High School in Milford, Worcester County, Massachusetts.